-Strategic Partners.
-A key strategic partner will want an understanding that they can commit resources to working with you in a manner that will be fruitful.
+- Strategic Partners.
+A key strategic partner will want an understanding that they can commit resources to work with you in a manner that will be fruitful.

 At the same time, you do not want to show too much or too little financial information.
 Voluminous information will likely go unread.
 While not providing enough information can result in the investor or lender making incorrect assumptions about the business.
 If more detail is sought, it can be provided.